small-hack/argocd-apps/alpha/seaweedfs/backups/s3-backups.md

 # SeaweedFS Backups and Recovery with k8up

-This guide will walk you through the creation, backup, and recovery processes for a local [SeaweedFS](https://github.com/seaweedfs/seaweedfs) deployment and [CloudNative Postgres](https://cloudnative-pg.io/documentation/current/) cluster using [K8up](https://k8up.io/) and [Backblaze B2](https://www.backblaze.com/docs/cloud-storage).
+This guide will walk you through the creation, backup, and recovery processes for a local [SeaweedFS](https://github.com/seaweedfs/seaweedfs) deployment using [K8up](https://k8up.io/) and [Backblaze B2](https://www.backblaze.com/docs/cloud-storage).

-Recommended reading: [S3 as the universal infrastructure backend](https://medium.com/innovationendeavors/s3-as-the-universal-infrastructure-backend-a104a8cc6991) - Davis Treybig
+K8up is a Kubernetes-native wrapper for [Restic](https://restic.readthedocs.io/en/stable/) therefore users of Restic and other Restic-based tooling like [Velero](https://velero.io/) should also find the techniques described here useful.
+Users of other S3 hosted services such as [Wasabi S3](https://wasabi.com/), [CLoudflare R2](https://www.cloudflare.com/developer-platform/r2/) etc... should also be able to follow along.

-> For the purposes of this demo, backups are set to run every minute.
-Plain-text passwords are also used for convenience - do NOT do that in production.
+> For the purposes of this demo, backups are set to run very frequently and plain-text passwords are also used for convenience - do NOT do that in production.
->

 ## Outline

 1. [K3s Cluster creation](#k3s-cluster-creation)